Sample Answer

 Assignment

 Organizational Ethics is extremely important to the success of any organization.
-In your MBA program you learned about globalization, sustainability, and technology.
+You learned about globalization, sustainability, and technology in your MBA program.

 Organizational Ethics

-Consider that the company that you are running in the simulation was going to move to the global environment.
-Choose a country (choose Colombia) that the organization may open up operations in and analyze that country in terms of its ethics, pertinent laws, and sustainability practices and requirements in relation to those here in the United States.
+Consider that the company you are running in the simulation is/was going to move to the global environment.
+Choose a country (choose Colombwherethat the organization may open up operations and anal of its ethics, pertinent laws, and sustainability practices and require me about n to those here in the United States.
 For example,

-- are there ethical differences that would need to be considered when operating in that country?
+• are there ethical differences that must be considered when operating in that country?

-- How will the company have to change its operations in order to fit into the culture of the country?
+• How will the company have to change its operation to fit into the culture of the country?

-Length: 2 – 3 pages not including title page and references
+Length: 2 – 3 pages,s not including title page and references